keerah/Pass.port/README.md

 ## Usage and Feedback
 You can run **Pass.Port** as usual using the **Run Script menu**, or place it into **...Support Files\Scripts\ScriptUI Panels** to be able to dock it into your AE interface

-It is a free script, but please do not sell it and do not include it in any products free or paid

 If you're actively using **Pass.Port** and have some feedback/issues please keep in touch with the dedicated discord channel at https://discord.gg/5WhSsE2T